It usually indicates that there is a misalignment between the two eyes.

-Some patients with horizontal neurogenic strabismus show small non-neurogenic vertical deviations in forced head tilt, with no evidence of true vertical muscle paresis.
+Some patients with horizontal neurogenic strabismus show minor non-neurogenic vertical deviations in forced head tilt, with no evidence of true vertical muscle paresis.

-Consider the example of an 11-year-old boy who had a large 50-prism esotropia in primary position.
+Consider the example of an 11-year-old boy with a large 50-prism esotropia in the primary position.

 However, the ductions and versions did not show any overacting or lack of action, and the Maddox double bar tests showed no signs of torsional weakness.

-By three-step criteria, the findings of the vertical extraocular muscle were compatible with the lowering of the left inferior oblique.
+By three-step criteria, the findings of the vertical extraocular muscle were compatible with lowering the left inferior oblique.

-But this only represented a small non-paralytic vertical deviation in association with a large horizontal strabismus.
+However, this only represented a slight non-paralytic vertical deviation associated with significant horizontal strabismus.

 Patients with esotropia have typically shown that each eye rises above the contralateral head tilt and depresses the ipsilateral tilt.